 Student Name (First and Last)

 I.D.
 Number

 Your Drew University Email Address

 Requested Registration

 Independent Study (300)

 Taking an Existing Course as Individualized Instruction

 Immersive Research/Creative Projects (396)

 Department of Study (CLA students)

 Anthropology

 Please note: If your desired area of study does not appear on this list, please select the "Other" field.

-Only if a student selects "Taking an Existing Course as Individualized Instruction" they will see the statement about prior approval needed before submission and the course number box:
+Only if a student selects "Taking an Existing Course as Individualized Instruction" they will see the statement ab needed before submission and the course number box: out prior approval

 Requested Registration

-- Independent Study (300) - Taking an Existing Course as Individualized Instruction

-Immersive Research/Creative Projects (396)
+☐ Independent Study (300)

+Taking an Existing Course as Individualized Instruction Immersive Research/Creative Projects (396)

 Taking an existing course as individual instruction is only approved with extenuating circumstances.
-Student must make arrangements with faculty before submitting this form.
-If you have not spoken to the faculty member, please do not submit this form until you receive the directive from the faculty member.
+Student must make arrangements with facul submitting this form.
+If you have not spoken to the faculty member, please do not submit this form until you receive the directive from the faculty.
+I have spoken to the faculty member and they told me to submit the request.

 Department of Study (CLA students)

-Anthropology
+Anthropology \$

 Please note: If your desired area of study does not appear on this list, please select the "Other" field.

 Course Number of Existing Course

 Please provide the course number of the existing course you are taking as individualized instruction.
 View the catalog if you do not know the number: http://catalog.drew.edu/

-Select the Term and Part of Term for Registration

-- Fall Full Term

-- Fall First Half of Term
+Select the Term and Part of Term for Registration Fall - Full Term Fall - First Half of Term

-- Fall Second Half of Term
+Fall - Second Half of Term

-🔾 Jan Term - If a student is attempting to earn 3 or 4 credits in Jan Term, they must begin work prior to Jan Term in order to meet the credit hour requirement.
+Jan Term - If a student is attempting to earn 3 or 4 credits in Jan Term, they must begin work prior to Jan Term in order to meet the credit hour requirement.

-- Spring Full Term

-- Spring First Half of Term
+Spring - Full Term Spring - First Half of Term

-- Spring Second Half of Term
+Spring - Second Half of Term

-- Summer Full Term
+Summer - Full Term

-- Summer First Half of Term
+Summer - First Half of Term

-- Summer Second Half of Term
+Summer - Second Half of Term

 Please select the term in which the work will be completed.

-Number of Credits - Full Term

-✓ 1 Credit Hour (45 Learning Hours) \$ 2 Credit Hours (90 Learning Hours) 3 Credit Hours (135 Learning Hours) 4 Credit Hours (180 Learning Hours) of learning hours to earn the selected number of credits.
-If a student is t.
-Please ensure the Start and End dates reflect the true start date of the

-If a student selects half term, they will receive a different credit drop-down with only two options:

-Select the Term and Part of Term for Registration

-- 🔿 Fall Full Term

-- Fall First Half of Term

-- Fall Second Half of Term

-- 🔿 Jan Term If a student is attempting to earn 3 or 4 credits in Jan Term, they must begin work prior to Jan Term in order to meet the credit hour requirement.

-- Spring Full Term

-- Spring First Half of Term

-- Spring Second Half of Term

-- Summer Full Term

-- Summer First Half of Term

-- Summer Second Half of Term

-Please select the term in which the work will be completed.

 Number of Credits - Half Term

-✓ 1 Credit Hour (45 Learning Hours) \$ 2 Credit Hours (90 Learning Hours) of learning hours to earn the selected number of credits.
-Please ensure the Start and End dates reflect the true start date of the work. -
+✓ 1 Credit Hour (45 Learning Hours) ‡

+2 Credit Hours (90 Learning Hours) of learning hours to earn the selected number of credits.
+Please ensure the
-Instructor's Email

-Advisor's Name (First and Last)

-Advisor's Email
+Start and End dates reflect the true start date of the work.

-Please use only "@drew.edu" email accounts.
-Instructors will not receive emails at non-Drew email addresses.

-Only students who select "Independent Study (300)" or "Immersive Research/Creative Projects (396) will see the following two boxes as students taking an existing course will have the existing course title on their transcript and should have established learning outcomes.

-Title/Topic of Independent Study

-Please enter the title or topic of the requested registration.
+Instructor's Name (First and Last) Instructor's Email Instructor's email Advisor's Name (First and Last) Advisor's Email Please use only "@drew.edu" email accounts.
+Instructors will not receive emails at non-Drew email addresses. as students taking an existing course will have the existing course title on their transcript and should have established learning outcomes.
+Title/Topic of Independent Study Please enter the title or topic of the requested registration.
 This will display on your transcript once the registration has been graded.

-Anticipated Assignments, Deliverables, and Learning Outcomes

-Please describe the work expected to be completed, including: readings, homework assignments, finals papers/projects, etc.
+Anticipated Assignments, Deliverables, and Learning Outcomes Please describe the work expected to be completed, including: readings, homework assignments, finals papers/projects, etc. /.
 Only students who select "Taking an Existing Course as Individualized Instruction" will see the following box.
 Please state why you are not able to register for the regularly scheduled offering of the existing course.
+1 Use this space to explain why you need to take an existing course as individual instruction and are not able to take it when it is on the schedule of classes

-Use this space to explain why you need to take an existing course as individual instruction and are not able to take it when it is on the schedule of classes.
+Use this space to explain why you need to take an existing course as individual instruction and are not able to take it when it is on the schedule of classes